imissyouso/textmagic-rest-go/docs/TextMagicApi.md

 > GetSubaccountsWithTokensResponse GetSubaccountsWithTokens(ctx, getSubaccountsWithTokensInputObject, optional)
 Get all subaccounts with their REST API tokens associated with specified app name.

+When more than one token related to app name, last key will be returned.

 ### Required Parameters